Active Substance: paliperidone

 Invega is used in adults and adolescents from 15 years of age to treat schizophrenia, a mental illness that has a number of symptoms, including disorganised thinking and speech, hallucinations (hearing or seeing things that are not there), suspiciousness and delusions (false beliefs).

 Invega is also used to treat adults with schizoaffective disorder.
-This is a condition in which the patient has episodes of elevated or depressed mood in addition to symptoms of schizophrenia.
-Invega is not effective in treating the depressive symptoms of schizoaffective disorder.
+This is a condition in which the patient has episodes of elevated mood (mania) or low mood (depression) in addition to symptoms of schizophrenia.

 The medicine can only be obtained with a prescription.